molgenis/systemsgenetics/cellTypeSpecificAlleleSpecificExpression/README.md

 a user obtains correct results.

-## QuickStart: Binomial and Beta Binomial test
+##Start: Binomial and Beta Binomial test

 This section will describe how to do the most simple analysis: non-CTS ASEperSNP, in later sections, more options will be added to the analysis described here,